Constructive counterexamples to the additivity of minimum output R\'enyi entropy of quantum channels for all $p>1$: Acknowledgments

 \section{Acknowledgments}

+We thank Felix Leditzky and Debbie Leung for helpful discussions.
 H.D. was supported by the National Science Foundation under Grant No. DMS-2147769.
 B.L. acknowledges that part of this work was funded by the National Science Foundation under Award No. DMS-2202782.